-Utrecht is arguably the Netherlands best-kept secret, a charming, quaint Dutch city with a preserved medieval historic city center located only thirty-five miles away from Amsterdam.
+Utrecht is arguably the Netherlands best-kept secret, a charming, quaint Dutch city with a preserved medieval historic city center.
+It is only thirty-five miles from Utrecht to Amsterdam.
 At one point, Utrecht was designated by BBC Travel as one of the world’s happiest places in the world.
 What makes Utrecht stand out from all the other Dutch cities is that it is the only one that has canals with wharves – canal-level platforms that allow boats to dock alongside the canal and dock.
 Many of these wharves have restaurants and cafés with terraces, outside tables and chairs to enjoy the lively canals.
 And for those who love cycling, Utrecht is home to the largest biking garage in the world.

-Here are some insider tips for family-friendly activities in Utrecht:
+Here are some insider tips for what to do in Utrecht: